 The Board is committed to ongoing Board refreshment.
 The Board considers a balanced Board in terms of overall average Director tenure, comprising newer Directors as well as those with a longer experience with the Company, to benefit the Company and its stockholders by providing fresh perspectives, experience and stability.
 During the past five years, three Directors have retired and the Board has recruited new Directors as part of its refreshment process, and thus 37.5% of our eight independent Directors have a tenure of five years or less.
 In addition, we have one Director retiring as of the 2019 annual stockholders' meeting, which will reduce our average Board tenure.
 We successfully recruited and added a new independent Board member in 2018.
 In order to develop a balanced Board, we have a robust Director recruitment process that includes utilizing the assistance of a nationally recognized recruiting firm to identify and recruit potential candidates for our Board of Directors, based on attributes outlined on a skills matrix that was developed by the Nominating and Governance Committee.
-For each recruiting engagement, the Nominating and Governance Committee.
-For each recruiting specifications for each Director position, which are used to identify and recruit Director candidates.
+For each recruiting engagement, the Nominating and Governance Committee, working with the independent recruiting firm and including input from the Board, develops specifications for each Director position, which are used to identify and recruit Director candidates.
 We emphasize diversity as part of our recruiting efforts and require diverse slates of candidates for each position.
 We believe that our use of an independent recruiting firm expands the pool of candidates and further improves our diversity efforts.